vananhngt/data-analyst-portfolio/README.md

 #### Organizational Communication Network Analysis

-- **Goal:**  To identify leaders and opinion-makers in a student cohort based on their email communication data.
+- **Goal:**  To explore how demographic factors, family size, and socio-economic class influenced passenger survival during the Titanic disaster.

 - **Description:**  Based on email exchange data, two directed networks were constructed — one representing messages sent and the other representing messages received.
 The analysis aimed to distinguish individuals who actively initiate communication (opinion-makers) from those who are frequently contacted (leaders), while also uncovering deeper structural insights into the cohort’s communication dynamics.